 In 1902 she created a newspaper, the St. Luke Herald, to improve communication between the Order and the public.
 In 1903 Walker established the St. Luke Penny Savings Bank and served as its first president.
 Walker gained notoriety as the first African American woman to charter a bank.
 Walker's bank later merged with two others, forming the Consolidated Bank and Trust Company, and she served as chair of the new bank's board of directors until her death.
 The bank thrived as the oldest continuously African American-operated bank in the U.S. until 2009.
 Walker's continued success in business gave her additional opportunities to pursue her goals of empowering African Americans and women.
 She served on the boards of many women's groups including the National Association of Colored Women, and the Virginia Industrial School for Girls.
 Walker served as a local vice president of the NAACP and as a member of the Virginia Interracial Commission.
 Maggie Walker was married to Armstead Walker Jr. and the couple had two sons.
 She died in 1934 after suffering from paralysis and being confined to a wheelchair for the last six years of her life.
 Her home, in the historic Jackson Ward neighborhood of Richmond, is now a National Historic Site operated by the National Park Service.

-REMEMBERING PREVIOUSLY HONORED

-Trailblazing Women in Labor & Business

-Since 1980, the National Women's History Project has selected a theme for Women's History Month and honored a set of women whose life and work exemplifies the theme.
+REMEMBERING PREVIOUSLY HONORED TRAILBLAZING WOMEN IN LABOR & BUSINESS Cince 1980, the National Women's History Project has Dselected a theme for Women's History Month and honored a set of women whose life and work exemplifies the theme.
 Each theme is different and each year a new group of women are honored, meaning that no woman is a National Women's History Month honoree more than once.
 Below are some of the previously selected National Women's History Month honorees that fit this year's theme.

-Mother Jones

-(1837-1930) born Mary Harris Jones, was a prominent labor leader and community organizer.
+Mother Jones (1837-1930) born Mary Harris Jones, was a prominent labor leader and community organizer.
 Jones organized many major strikes and was arrested on multiple occasions for her work.
 Jones fought against child labor and in 1903 organized the Children's Crusade, a protest march from Philadelphia to New York.
 She was a cofounder of the Industrial Workers of the World (1905).

-Frances Perkins

-(1880 -1965) was the first woman in the U.S. Cabinet, serving as Secretary of Labor from 1933 to 1945.
-Perkins was instrumental in many improvements for

-American workers including establishing unemployment benefits, setting a minimum wage, standardizing the 40-hour workweek, and ending child labor.

-Dolores Huerta

-(1926 - present)

-activist.
-She

-served as the second President

-of the National

-for Women and

-organized the

-Organization

-is a union organizer and civil rights

-Aileen Clarke Hernandez

-Women's Strike For Equality in 1970.

-(1930 - present) is a labor leader and activist best known for cofounding the United Farm Workers (1962).
-A Presidential Medal of Freedom recipient, Huerta is credited with leading the first successful farm workers bargaining campaign and has been arrested 22 times for participating in non-violent civil disobedience.
-In addition to her labor organizing Huerta is also a leading activist for immigrant and women's rights.

-Katharine Ryan Gibbs

-(1863 -1934)

-used the post-Civil

-War technology

-of the typewriter

-to create

-opportunities for

-women to move

-from exhausting

-and dangerous

-domestic service

-and factory labor into office positions with decent hours and dependable pay.
+Katharine Ryan Gibbs (1863 - 1934) used the post-Civil War technology of the typewriter to create opportunities for women to move from exhausting and dangerous domestic service and factory labor into office positions with decent hours and dependable pay.
 When doctors finally declared women were physically capable of typewriting, women moved into office positions where they were identified by the machine.
 They were called "typewriters."
+Madame C.J.
+Walker (1867-1919) is considered the first female selfmade millionaire in the U.S. Born Sarah Breedlove.
+Ms. Walker made her fortune by developing and marketing her own brand of African American women's hair and beauty products.
+Walker was an activist and generous philanthropist supporting such causes as the YMCA, Tuskegee Institute, and preservation of the Frederick Douglas House in Washington, DC.
+Frances Perkins in many improvements for American workers including establishing unemployment benefits, setting a minimum wage, standardizing the 40hour workweek, and ending child labor.
 Rose Schneiderman

--1972) was a prominent labor leader in New York, drawing attention to unsafe working conditions following the Triangle Shirtwaist Factory fire of present) is a labor leader who served as Executive Vice President of the AFL-CIO from 1995 to 2007.
-In this role she helped pass a federal minimum wage increase in 1996, pushed for immigration reform, and worked on

 1911.
 Schneiderman is credited with coining the term "Bread and Roses" and was instrumental in women wining the right to vote in New York state.
+Esther Peterson